A semigroup with linearithmic Dehn function: Preliminaries and introduction

-The \emph{goal} of this paper is to present an example of a semigroup that has a Dehn function equal to $n \log n$.
+The \emph{goal} of this paper is to present an example of a semigroup with Dehn function equivalent to $n \log n$.
 Since $n \prec n \log n \prec n^2$, this would show that the semigroup Dehn function spectrum significantly differs from the group one, since there is at least one function inside the linear-quadratic gap equivalent to the Dehn function of a semigroup.